TNA Impact Wrestling: Results And Commentary From January 12, 2017 Episode

 EC3 and Lashley

 EC3 got the crowd into the act, asking if he could “air his grievances,” then took a seat with the fans and said that all he wanted was a clean title match without any interference.
 Lashley then emerged from backstage, and the two exchanged some smack talk.
-Then, they decided on the spot, to settle the matter once and for all with an “impromptu” match.
+Then, they decided to settle the matter once and for all with an “impromptu” match.

 Cage Side Seats writer Kyle Decker wasn’t impressed with how the Pop network promoted the match.
 The commercials made it look like the match had been in the works, but then the show presented it as if the guys decided on-the-spot to have a match.
 To Decker, it was unsettling.